spotify/shumway/README.md

 timer.flush(lambda dict: do_smth())
 ```

-### Default attributes for non-custom metrics
+### Default attributes for metrics
-MetricRelay can create metrics with a common set of attributes as well:
+MetricRelay can create metrics with a common set of attributes as well.
+These will be added to any metrics created via the MetricRelay and to any object `set_*` on the Metrics.

 ```python
 import shumway